Poe (singer): Hiatus and later career (2001–present)

-2012–present
+Alan Wake II soundtrack, This Road

 On September 12, 2012, Poe posted a one-minute song and video on a new mobile platform called PTCH; however, no announcement was made about an official release date.
 The video features a split narrative told across different frames on a single screen.
-The song, which repeats the line "And some say that it loops forever this road that I lose you on every time", is currently titled "September 30, 1955".
+The song, which repeats the line "And some say that it loops forever this road that I lose you on every time", was titled "September 30, 1955".
+The video later appeared on her YouTube channel.

-Poe returned to the stage in 2014 for five shows at The Sayers Club in Los Angeles.
+Poe returned to the stage in 2014 for five shows at The Sayers Club in Los Angeles, during which she previewed a new song, "Not Jane".

 Fashion designer Tom Ford showcased his 2015 Autumn/Winter women's wear collection to the beat of Poe's "Hey Pretty".

+On October 1, 2018, Poe posted several cryptic teasers to her Instagram, suggesting new music was in the works.
+Among these posts was a short video of her gazing to the side and repeating the line "Once upon a time, there was a little boy who lived in a remote region of the earth, and from the day that he was born, until he turned twelve, he'd only ever heard one story, about a little boy, who lived in a remote region of the earth."

+Five years later on October 17, 2023, Poe would post a one-minute long video to her YouTube channel, titled "This Window", and also opened her online store, linked from her official website.
+On October 19, she announced through another video titled "In the Dark Place", that she would be releasing a new song with Sam Lake, titled "This Road (AW)", on October 27, 2023, for the Alan Wake II video game.
+The song appeared on the game's official soundtrack, although separated into four tracks: "This Mirror is a Trap", "The Dark Chamber", "Falling Apart", and "The Beginning".